-I uble # · Diatus TC2 BUCI
+I uble # • Diatus TC2 BUCI

 Bit 7 6 5 4 3 2 1 0

 Name WPEN 0 0 0 BP1 BP0 WEL 0

 Bits 0 and 4-6 are fixed at 0 and cannot be modified.
-Note that bit 0 (Ready in EEPROMs) is unnecessary as the FRAM writes in real-time and is never busy.
+Note that bit 0 (/RDY in EEPROMs) is wired low since FRAM writes have no delay and the memory is never busy.
+All EEPROMs use Ready to indicate whether a write cycle is complete or not.
 The WPEN, BP1 and BP0 control write protection features.
 They are nonvolatile (shaded yellow).
 The WEL flag indicates the state of the Write Enable Latch.
 This bit is internally set by the WREN command and is cleared by terminating a write cycle (/CS high) or by using the WRDI command.

 BP1 and BP0 are memory block write protection bits.
-They specify portions of memory that are writeprotected as shown in the following table.
+They specify portions of memory that are write protected as shown in the following table.